Best Practices in Securing Your Data

 If you manage your secrets using the Hashicorp Vault KMS (Key Management System), then you may use the existing Travis CI - Hashicorp integration to obtain secrets directly to the build job.

 Again, please be wary of any possible debug outputs to the standard outputs in the build job environment.
-The additional post-job log scanning process is meant to find these as much as possible.
+The additional post-job log scanning process is meant to find as many of these as possible.
 The advantage of pulling the secret from a KMS managed by you is the ability to rotate it from a single secret repository in case of any incident.
 We strongly recommend using Hashicorp Vault credentials limited to a specific set of CI/CD-related secrets to limit the threat scope for the KMS.

-Limit access to the job logs #
+Limit job log access #

 Review who and why should have access to the build job logs and set the appropriate options in the Travis CI Repository Settings.